AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 ## Respond to an incident

-There are many considerations as you respond to a security incident.
-If you suspect that you have encountered a recent security incident for your Adobe Commerce on cloud infrastructure project, it is important to audit all admin user account access, enable advanced multi-factor authentication (MFA) controls, preserve critical logs, and review security upgrades for your version of Adobe Commerce.
+If you suspect that your Adobe Commerce on cloud infrastructure project is impacted by a security incident, it is important to audit all admin user account access, enable advanced multi-factor authentication (MFA) controls, preserve critical logs, and review security upgrades for your version of Adobe Commerce.

 More recommendations are detailed below.
-They can help prevent unauthorized access and begin the process for further incident analysis.
+Following these recommendations can help prevent unauthorized access.
+It also helps you plan and prepare for the root cause analysis and remediation process in the event that a security incident does occur.

 ## How to prevent security incidents